singhkailash9/projectile-dodge-python/README.md

 # Projectile Dodge - Python
 A mini game of dodging projectiles using Python.

 This is a simple game created using Pygame, a popular Python library for game development.
-The game involves a player-controlled rectangle avoiding falling projectiles while attempting to achieve a high score.
+The game involves a player which can be controlled in order to avoid falling projectiles while attempting to achieve a high score.

 ## How to Play